Migration from Exchange Server to Office 365

 If you want to configure connection to the source Exchange Server via EWS, read this article for guidelines.

 If all data has been correctly entered, the Source server mailboxes should be listed later.

 Step 2: Select mailboxes you want to migrate and define target connection

-Now setup a new Target server connection by choosing Add new target connection... from the Target server combo box.
+Now set up a new target server connection by choosing Add new target connection... from the Target server drop-down menu.
 A simple wizard will open.

-- Admin's credentials - specify the UPN of the Office 365 Administrator and its password.
-Enter the Admin's credentials and move on to Configuration.
+- Admin's credentials - specify the UPN and password of the target Office 365 administrator (see this article for requirements).
+Enter the admin's credentials and move on to Configuration.

-- Configuration - this process configures the Office 365 server connection based on the entered settings.
+- Configuration - this process configures the Office 365 target server connection.